david-build/david-build/README.md

-# 🔥 GitHub Profile Description

 ## About Me

 I'm a full-stack engineer, system architect, and technical lead with over 20 years of hands-on experience in web technologies.

 I started coding professionally in 2004, long before modern frameworks existed.
-From Adobe Flash & ActionScript to modern high-performance web systems, I’ve built products across multiple technology generations — adapting, evolving, and staying ahead of the curve.
+From Adobe Flash & ActionScript to modern high-performance web systems, I’ve built products across multiple technology generations – adapting, evolving, and staying ahead of the curve.

-My core strength lies in backend architecture and scalable web systems, but I operate confidently across the entire development lifecycle — from UX design and product thinking to DevOps decisions and production deployment.
+My core strength lies in backend architecture and scalable web systems, but I operate confidently across the entire development lifecycle – from UX design and product thinking to DevOps decisions and production deployment.

-I don’t just write code — I design systems that work.
+I don’t just write code – I design systems that work.

 ---